Should We Have A ‘For Sale’ Board?

-Buyers expect a house that is for sale to have a For Sale board outside it.
-A board sends a very positive message to buyers by confirming that the seller is committed.
+Ultimately, buyers expect a house that is for sale to have a For Sale board outside it.
+The board sends a very positive message to potential buyers, confirming that the sellers are committed.

-A board helps buyers to locate and identify the property when they come to view, making their experience an immediately positive one.
+A board also helps buyers to locate and identify a property when they go to view, making their experience an immediately positive one.